AmaurX/Kilobot-simArgos-and-real/src/README.md

 ## plugins folder
 This folder contains the code which creates the library that is used to compile behaviors for simulation.
 **It should not be modified**.

-__Warning__ : I did modify it a bit, adding loop functions (ci_kilobot_loop_functions) into the library, but as they are custom for one specific purpose, they should be placed in another folder.
-For now, it poses problem with the make process (right now, it is easier to compile with the rest of the kilobot plugin library).
+## loop_functions folder
+I added loop functions (ci_kilobot_loop_functions).
+They are compiled against the rest of the kilobot simulation plugin, but are use dependant and don't belong in the plugin.

 ## CMakelists.txt
 This CMakelists.txt initializes variables and calls the compilation of: